weprovide/valet-plus/readme.md

 A full list can be found [here](cli/drivers)

-## What Valet+ provides

-- Installation of mysql with default username `root` and password `root`
-- Automatic configuration of mysql which allows you to run `mysql` on the command line without providing username and password
--

 ## Valet Documentation

 Documentation for Valet can be found on the [Laravel website](https://laravel.com/docs/valet).